BarishNamazov/barish.me/src/content/blog/2025-11-24-understanding-decisions.md

 ---
 title: Understanding Decisions
 description:
-  An extensive exploration of how we make decisions and answering 9 key questions about decision-making.
+  An extensive exploration of how we make decisions and answers to 9 key questions about decision-making.
 publishedDate: 2025-11-24
 ---